discrete-notes/discrete-notes.github.io/_posts/2020-10-06-build-certify-2.md

 This is the second post of a series about self-stabilization.
 Many self-stabilizing algorithms build and certify a solution at the same time, and the main question of this series is whether this is always possible if one insists on space and time efficiency.

-In this post, we will describe the classic way to build a minimum spanning tree (MST) by merging fragments.
-Then, we will see the classic certification of MST based on this construction.
-In the next post we will finally discuss the question above.
+We will discuss this question on a particular problem: minimum spanning tree.
+To do so we first need to describe the classic structure of MST algorithms, and the certification that follows.
+That's what this post is about.

 ![](assets/arbre-fragments.png){: .center-image width="60%"}